melatonin355/learn-more-python3-hard-way/README.md

 ## Cheat Sheet
-Here is a quick printable cheatsheet for the following commands:
+Sometimes I do some pair programming with others, so here is quick reminder of each command so we can all be in the same page.

 ## cat
 - command used to display the contents of a file